RE at All Saints’ encourages children to see that everyone is unique, accept differences and believe that they are part of a master plan.

 All Saints' Church of England Primary School actively promotes Christian values.
 Our Christian values-based approach encourages commitment, effort and high standards in all that we do and enables children to discuss, explore and reflect upon those values we live by, which make us thoughtful, caring and responsible citizens.

-Our alliance with the Church is very important to us and we are blessed to have our Vicar, Rev Toby, on the Governing Body.
-This has ensured that Christian beliefs are at the heart of the school’s work.
+Our alliance with the Church is very important to us and we are blessed to have our Vicar, Rev'd Toby, on the Governing Body.
+This has ensured that the Christian ethos is at the heart of the school’s work.